 A Gemba Walk is a powerful approach for leaders to connect with their teams, observe workflows firsthand, and drive meaningful improvements.
 The primary goals of a Gemba Walk include the following:

-• Reduce Waste: Identify inefficiencies and eliminate redundancies and safety risks.
+- Reduce Waste: Identify inefficiencies, eliminate redundancies, and mitigate safety risks.

 Types